docascode/python2yaml/README.md

 # python2yaml

-1. First you need to install the latest version of Sphinx
+1. First you need to install the Sphinx 3.5.4
 ```
-pip install -U sphinx
+pip install Sphinx==3.5.4
 ```
 2. Run debug file
 ```